Your Personal Touch

 "Your Personal Touch" is a song recorded by American R&B singer Evelyn "Champagne" King.
 The song, written by Allen George and Fred McFarlane, was released in 1985 by RCA Victor.

-The song is also included in her 1985 album A Long Time Coming.
+The song is also included on her eighth studio album A Long Time Coming (1985).

 Although "Your Personal Touch" did not top the charts, it proved a moderate success for King.
 "Your Personal Touch" reached the top ten of the Billboard R&B and Dance charts, peaking at #9 and #5, respectively.
-It also reached #86 on the Hot 100 and #37 on the UK Singles Chart.
+It also reached #86 on the Hot 100 and #37 on the UK singles chart.